 2011’s risk assessment, updated in 2013, is the most recent mapping conducted, even though several natural events have significantly altered the landscape of risk areas over the last eight years, compounded—especially in the city’s favelas—by rapid urbanization, poor sewage and sanitation systems, and shrinking budgets.
 Indeed, after an April landslide in the South Zone favela of Babilônia left two dead, the City noted that the local sirens had not activated because rain gauges had not reached the required rain threshold.
 Mayor Marcelo Crivella later vowed to revise activation indices.

 Additionally, while city authorities have made attempts to reduce the number of missed alarms, the criteria for landslide mitigation also tends to produce a significant number of false alarms, generating a sense of distrust between at-risk communities and the system.

 This makes landslide risk assessment more difficult: inaccurate mapping can lead to disoriented issues within geographical risk mitigation and further prevention of natural disasters, and a distrust of the system can disrupt the relationship between a community and its government, further lengthening the process of proper mitigation and prevention.

 With both environmental and political factors coming into play in a discussion of natural disaster prevention, especially in areas like Rio’s favelas, it is increasingly essential to look at not only the systems currently in place to reduce risk, but more importantly, who is controlling them, especially when it seems that communities most prone to disaster are not able to evaluate their own level of vulnerability.

-This article is part one of a three-part series analyzing landslide and flooding mitigation tactics currently being utilized in Rio de Janeiro, along with descriptions of more community-based warning systems already being tested in other countries prone to natural disasters from heavy precipitation.
+This article is part of a series analyzing landslide and flooding mitigation tactics currently being utilized in Rio de Janeiro, along with descriptions of more community-based warning systems already being tested in other countries prone to natural disasters from heavy precipitation.